-Every technique, every strategy, and every tip mentioned in the book has been tried to tested to work in real-life situations.
+Every technique, every strategy, and every tip mentioned in the book has been tried to be tested to work in real-life situations.

-Sales skills are valuable to everyone and not just for people who are in the sales profession.
+Sales skills are valuable to everyone and not just to people who are in the sales profession.
 The ability to articulate and express your thoughts are some of the core skills that are recommended in every profession.

 What does this mean?
-It means that irrespective of the product and service, prospect requires a trustable brand that can solve their problem immediately and the best in the market.
+It means that irrespective of the product and service, prospect requires a trustable brand that can solve their problem immediately and is the best in the market.

 Way of the Wolf gives us excellent examples that it is all about our journey to reach the goal and stress can make the journey more difficult to reach the end.